mega-international/data-idcard/docs/readme.md

 ![Search pages with historic](images/QSG-LastViewedPage.png)

-## Data Search

 To search for a Data, start typing some characters in the search field.
-Those characters will be searched in the name of all defined terms of the repository in the current language .
+Those characters will be searched in the name of all defined terms of the repository in the current language.

 ![Data Search](images/QSG-SearchPagePage.png)